ironbar/arc25/docs/modeling/Iteration_31_how_to_improve.md

 ### How my current system compares against a human?

 I'm pretty sure my model does not have abstractions as powerful and general as humans.
-One way to enhance the representations of the model would be teh omni-arc approach from last year ARC24 challenge.
+One way to enhance the representations of the model would be the omni-arc approach from last year ARC24 challenge.

 Humans have **memory**.
 Memory allows to explore the search space without repeating previous errors.
 My system does many predictions independently, and this produces repeated predictions.